alpesis-robotics/drone-planner/README.md

 Closing connection ...
 ```

-Therefore, at the current case, it is extracted 21 waypoints from the path searching from a given grid,
+Therefore, at the current case, 21 waypoints are extracted from the path searching from a given grid,
 start position and goal position using heuristic function.
 The quadcopter flies a jerky path of these
 waypoints to the northeast for about 10m then land.